Skip to main content

 About San Guillermo

-San Guillermo National Park protects 170,000 hectares of high Puna desert and Andean mountain environment in San Juan Province, northwestern Argentina, at elevations ranging from 3,400 to 5,200 meters above sea level.
-Established as a national park in 1998 from a previous provincial reserve, it lies within the Central Andes and adjacent to the Chilean border.
-The park is part of the San Guillermo UNESCO Biosphere Reserve and is renowned for its exceptional wildlife, particularly the largest population of vicuñas in Argentina and significant numbers of guanacos, pumas, and Andean flamingos.
+San Guillermo National Park protects 166,000 hectares of high Puna desert and Andean mountain environment in San Juan Province, northwestern Argentina, at elevations ranging from 2,100 to 6,380 meters above sea level.
+[1] Established as a national park on 13 January 1999 from a previous provincial reserve, it lies within the Central Andes and adjacent to the Chilean border.
+[1] The park is part of the San Guillermo UNESCO Biosphere Reserve and is renowned for its exceptional wildlife, particularly the largest concentration of vicuñas in Argentina and significant numbers of guanacos, pumas, and Andean flamingos.
+[2]

 Wildlife Ecosystems

-San Guillermo hosts one of the highest concentrations of vicuñas (Vicugna vicugna) in the world—the national park alone contains an estimated 20,000–30,000 individuals.
-Guanacos also roam the park in significant numbers.
-Pumas are the apex predator, and their tracks and kills are commonly encountered.
+San Guillermo hosts the largest concentration of vicuñas (Vicugna vicugna) in Argentina, along with significant populations of guanacos.
+[1] Pumas are the apex predator, and their tracks and kills are commonly encountered.
 The three Andean flamingo species (Chilean, Andean, and James's) gather at the salt lakes within the park.
 The Andean condor soars above the rocky terrain.
-Lesser rheas (suri puna) stride across the open plains.
-The viscacha is common on rocky hillsides.
+Darwin's rheas (suri puna) stride across the open plains.
+The viscacha and short-tailed chinchilla are found on rocky hillsides.
+[2]

 Flora Ecosystems